Storrier-Stearns Japanese Garden

 The Storrier-Stearns Japanese Garden is a Japanese garden located at 270 Arlington Drive in Pasadena, California.
 The garden was designed and built over seven years starting in 1935 when Charles and Ellamae Storrier Stearns hired first generation immigrant, and Japanese landscape designer, Kinzuchi Fujii.
 The 1.45 acre garden took four years to construct once its design was complete and cost $150,000.
 The garden was designed as a Hill and Pond Strolling Garden, the "chisen kaiyu shiki" form, which traditionally includes water features and walking paths.
 This garden includes 25 foot ponds with waterfalls, hills, bridges and paths.
 The garden's teahouse and many of its granite, bronze, and wood features were imported from Japan.
 The garden became a landmark for the Japanese community in Pasadena, and its teahouse served as a meeting place for Japanese cultural activities until it burned down in 1981.
 It was rebuilt to the original plans during the garden's recent restoration by Takeo Uesugi, FASLA.

-The garden is open to the public the last Sunday of every week during the pandemic.
+The garden is open to the public the last Sunday of every month during the pandemic.

 The garden was added to the National Register of Historic Places on February 15, 2005.